 Nikon is a widely respected digital camera company that started as an optical glass manufacturer that eventually moved on to telescopic lenses and microscopes.
 In 1948, they created the first Nikon I small-sized camera and have been known for their revolutionary developments in the digital camera industry ever since.

 If you have a digital camera that you’re looking to sell, pawn shops are willing to purchase them if they are in good working condition.
 To earn the most money for your Nikon digital camera:

 - Make sure it is clean and presentable.
-Use a micro-fiber towel to remove dirt, dust and debris.
-Never use water to clean your camera to avoid damaging the electronic.
+Use a microfiber towel to remove dirt, dust and debris.
+Never use water to clean your camera to avoid damaging the electronics.